-During operation, the structure of a modern wind turbine moves and the blades deflect and twist considerably.
+During operation, the structure of a modern wind turbine moves and especially the blades deflect and twist considerably.
 The motion contributes to the movement of the blade-mounted flow sensor and thereby the measured flow velocity.
-When calculating the wind speed, the velocity of the sensor should be subtracted from the measured flow velocity, but in this case the velocity deriving from blade deflection is unknown and consequently cannot be subtracted.
+When calculating the wind speed, the velocity of the sensor should be subtracted from the measured flow velocity, but in this case the velocity due to blade deflection is unknown and can consequently not be subtracted.
 In addition, blade deflection changes the orientation of the sensor such that the measured flow speed cannot be mapped into the true global coordinates, as the true orientation is unknown.

 The error that these effects introduce to the estimated wind speed has been investigated using numerical simulations.
-From 10 the first simulation set in SIM1, see Table 1, pitot tube data, i.e. $\alpha$ , $\beta$ , $v{rel}$ , was output at 11 different radial positions on the blade ranging from the root to the tip.
+From the first simulation set in SIM1, see Table 1, pitot tube data, i.e. α , β , v{rel} , were output at 11 different radial positions on the blade ranging from the root to the tip.
 Based on the pitot tube data, the estimated global wind speed including velocity due to blade deflection was calculated and compared to simulated "real" wind speed.

-Figure 12 shows the maximum (a) and mean (b) difference of the axial wind speed component as a function of wind speed and radial position during 30 minutes of operation.
+Figure 12 shows the maximum (a) and mean (b) difference of the axial wind speed component as function of wind speed and radial position during 30 minutes of operation.
 As expected the error increases towards the tip, especially in high wind.

 Figure 12.
-Maximum (a) and mean (b) simulated wind speed error in the axial direction due to deflection and torsion.
+Maximum (a) and mean(b) simulated wind speed error in the axial direction due to deflection and torsion.

-5 At 70 %, i.e. close to the position of the pitot tube in the measurements, the maximum error is around 2 m/s while the mean error is up to 0.5 m/s.
+At 70%, i.e. close to the position of the pitot tube in the measurements, the maximum error is around 2m/s while the mean error is up to 0.5m/s.
 This means that the instantaneous wind speed estimated from the pitot tube data is inappropriate for power and load assessment.
-In this study however, we use the mean of one revolution as the lowest observation average time, and during one revolution the velocity caused by small scale turbulence induced deflections as well as 1P (one-per-revolution) periodic deflections, e.g. due to shear, is almost averaged out as seen in Figure 13 where the errors of the one-10 revolution means are shown.
+In this study however, we use the mean of one revolution as the lowest observation average time, and during one revolution the velocity caused by 1P (one-per-revolution) periodic deflections, e.g. due to shear, are almost averaged out as seen in Figure 13 where the errors of the one-revolution means are shown.